-Obviously, mornings are not my jam, by my nature.
-But I can also say I recognize the power of a good morning start.
-You know how when you start your morning right you just seem to run on cruise control all day, like its pure smooth sailing?
+Mornings are not my jam, by my nature.
+However, I recognize the power of a good morning start.
+Do you know how when you start your morning right you just seem to run on cruise control all day like it’s pure smooth sailing?
 So this (not morning) gal has learned to use the power of “the morning” to boost her day.
 To help me make my point let me paraphrase Joy from inside out

 a good day, which will turn into a good week, which will turn into a good year, which will turn into a good life!

 So clearly a good day is important, and how else do you start that than to have a good morning?

 How to start a simple homeschool schedule

 Let me start off by saying there is no cookie-cutter routine here.
 You, your homeschool, and your kids are all unique.
 Don’t fall into the trap of thinking you need to try to fit into someone else’s mold.

 However I find a routine of doing things first thing in the morning makes for the easiest-to-follow homeschool schedule, and I find this has us done earlier in the day.

 - Identify what is important to you and your unique situation.
 Do you have a variety of ages and do you want them to work together?
 Are your kids in need of a little quiet time to start with to be more centered and focused?
 Do you have kids who dread a certain thing and use the “eat the frog” approach (doing the thing you dislike the most first because everything gets easier from there)?